jetbrains-academy/data-visualization-course/3_2_histograms_matplotlib/2_practice/2_advanced_hist/task.md

 <div class="hint" title="How to find the median of an array?">
     You can use the <a href="https://pandas.pydata.org/docs/reference/api/pandas.Series.median.html"><code>median</code></a>
-    method of Series.
+    method of a Series.
 </div>

 <div class="hint" title="How to customize a vertical line?">
-    You can change the line appearance when using the <a href="https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.axvline.html"><code>axvline</code></a> method by setting these three parameters: use
+    You can change the line appearance with the <a href="https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.axvline.html"><code>axvline</code></a> method by setting the following three parameters: use
-    <code>linestyle</code> to define line style, <code>width</code> to configure its thickness, and <code>color</code>
+    <code>linestyle</code> to define the line style, <code>width</code> to configure its thickness, and <code>color</code>
     to assign its color.
 </div>

 <div class="hint" title="How to exclude some elements from the legend?">
-    You can get handles and labels of the legend by calling the
+    You can retrieve the handles and labels of the legend by calling the
     <a href="https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.get_legend_handles_labels.html">
     <code>get_legend_handles_labels</code></a> on the corresponding axes.
-    Then, to exclude some elements from the legend you can pass filtered lists of handles and labels to the <code>legend</code> method:
+    Then, to exclude some elements from the legend, you can pass the filtered lists of handles and labels to the <code>legend</code> method:
     <code>ax.legend(handles_filtered, labels_filtered)</code>.
 </div>